gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md

       do this, each `job` in the Prometheus configuration will need to be replaced with either a `ServiceMonitor`, `PodMonitor`, or `Probe`.
 This `ServiceMonitor` will be picked up by the Prometheus defined in the previous step.
-A `namespaceSelector` does not need to be specified because the Prometheus is already configured with `ignoreNamespaceSelectors=true`.
-This `ServiceMonitor` will scrape any
-      service that has the label `app=prometheus` on the port called `metrics`.
+This `ServiceMonitor` will scrape any service that has the label `app=prometheus` on the port called `metrics`.

         ```yaml